doableware/djongo/docs/docs/home.md

 layout: splash
 title: "Unified Database Query"
 excerpt:
-tagline: Object to Database Mapper
+tagline: Deploy a Multi-DB Enabled Backend Server Instantly

 description: "Djongo is a smarter approach to database querying.
 It maps python objects to MongoDB documents.
-It can be used with relational SQL databases as well."
+It can be used with both relational and non-relational databases."

 classes:
     - feature-page